bayesmendel/Fam3PRO_UI/README.md

 3. develop: a standard repo develop branch for developing new features.
 It has its own app URL because during development some features perform differently when deployed to the server than when they are tested locally.
 When a new feature has been tested locally and is ready to be deployed, it is recommended that it first be deployed to this test version of the app.
 Once deployed to this version of the app, test your new feature works as intended and then re-deploy it to one of the two production versions of the app listed above.

-    + app name: PanelPRO Interface Development Testing
+    + app name: Fam3PRO Interface Development Testing

     + URL: [https://hereditarycancer.dfci.harvard.edu/content/653b1089-6a51-40b9-ad68-6cab2f618def](https://hereditarycancer.dfci.harvard.edu/content/653b1089-6a51-40b9-ad68-6cab2f618def)